davidmrowe/www.rowerunning.co.uk/_posts/2015/2015-09-01-kona-diaries-2015-consistency-consistently-injured.md

 About three or four days before the [Bognor 10k running race](/2015/05/bognor-prom-10k-17-may-2015/) (that I'd entered) whilst unloading the dishwasher I experienced a shooting pain in my (bad) ankle.
 You see - chores \*are\* bad for you!
 The pain that has been bothering me for nearly six months pretty much went away!

-I also sawthe ankle chap at the hospital who referred me for an MRI scan.
+I also saw the ankle chap at the hospital who referred me for an MRI scan.

 ## June 2015